 This cliff dwelling, inhabited for over 100 years, is amazingly well preserved.
 It was a very moving, almost spiritual experience to walk through the rooms built and occupied so many hundreds of years ago.

-The smaller lower cliff dwellings, consisting of 20 rooms, would have been inhabited by between 40 to 60 people at one time.
+The smaller lower cliff dwellings, consisting of 20 rooms, would have been inhabited by 40 to 60 people at one time.
 The larger upper cliff dwellings were more than twice that size.

 Our trusty Jeep

-What would a day trip in the mountains be without a wee mechanical malfunction?
+What would a day trip in the mountains be without a mechanical malfunction?
 Just part of the adventure, right?
 When we arrived at the Tonto Monument Visitor’s Center, Steve discovered engine coolant leaking under the Jeep.

 We have another excellent travel experience in the books here.
 Globe is now on my gigantic list of places to revisit.
 I could spend an entire week here.
 We didn’t even have a chance to visit the mine!